-I breathed a little air from my nose into the mask and the relief from the suction feeling was instantaneous.
+I breathed a little air through my nose into the mask and the relief from the suction feeling was instantaneous.
 The ears were still an issue and I was happy when we finally ascended to relieve the pressure.

-The next morning we finished our course work for the certification.
-During this course they taught us how to equalize the pressure in our “spaces” to avoid the pain I was experiencing the day before.
-I needed to do it more often and earlier, before I feel discomfort.
+The next morning we finished our coursework for the certification.
+During this course, they taught us how to equalize the pressure in our “spaces” to avoid the pain I was experiencing the day before.
+I needed to do it more often and earlier before I feel discomfort.
 The dives on the second day were much better since I knew now how to relieve the pain a bit and I had gotten used to breathing through the regulator.

 We headed out once again in the afternoon to a dive site called The Greenhouse.
 We dove in and swam over a beautiful coral reef full of life and color.
 At one point I looked at the diver in front of me and realized I was doing it.
 We were really diving!
 I was practicing buoyancy in the water with my arms tucked into my chest.
 Proper buoyancy allows the diver to swim just above the coral near the bottom of the ocean moving only the fins.

 We moved to another dive site called The Lunchbox, so called because there are a lot of fish there (food).
 This site has a sunken catamaran.
 It is amazing to see how life at the bottom of the ocean takes over a vessel and makes it its own.

 BETSY THE SHARK